 I’m not interested in becoming part of the statistic of Canadians who trade in their vehicle every 4-5 years.
 Instead I’d like to enjoy being car-payment free for several more years before we decide to replace our second vehicle (a 2007 Tucson).

-What’s your take on this offer?
-Do you toss it out or take the bait?
+What’s your take on my dealer’s offer to buy back my car?
+Do you toss out the offer, or take the bait?